SpicyLettice/SpicyLettice/README.md

 - 👋 Hi, I’m @SpicyLettice
-- 👀 I’m interested in software development
+- 👀 Intrested in photography and programming
-- 🌱 I’m currently learning discord bots
+- 🌱 I’m currently learning discord bots with discord.py
-- 📫 How to reach me discord SpicyLettice#6236
+- 📫 How to reach me discord SpicyLettice#0001

 <!---
 SpicyLettice/SpicyLettice is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.